-Can I Legally Record the Police?
+Can I Legally Record the Police in North Carolina?

 Startling evidence of police misconduct and brutality has come to light in recent years.
 This is largely thanks to social media and smartphones, allowing citizens to take photos and videos of incidents and share them easily.

 Many police officers in North Carolina wear body cameras, but the footage is not public record.
 Although recent criminal justice reform bills have aimed to make body-worn camera footage more accessible, doing so can be a complicated and lengthy process.
 That’s why the accessibility and prevalence of smartphones is helpful in holding police officers accountable.

 However, you may wonder if you are within your rights or could get in trouble for attempting to record the police in North Carolina.

 Yes, You Can Record Police Interactions in North Carolina